AlexanderParker/its-compiler-js/README.md

 ## Security

-The compiler includes built-in security protections:
+The compiler includes some built-in security protections - note that this is a best-effort, please thoroughly implement and test your own security safeguards when using this software:

+- **Expression Safety**: Safe evaluation of conditional expressions with no code execution
 - **SSRF Protection**: Blocks private networks and validates URLs
 - **Input Validation**: Scans for malicious patterns
-- **Expression Sanitisation**: Validates conditional expressions
 - **Prototype Pollution Protection**: Prevents `__proto__` manipulation
 - **Size Limits**: Prevents oversized templates and expressions